emqx/cloud-docs/en_US/connect_to_deployments/openhab.md

 You can [create a deployment](../create/overview.md) as well.
 Find connection information in deployment overview.
 Make sure the deployment is running.
 Use the TCP port or TLS/SSL port to test the connection to the MQTT server.

-If you are creating your own deployment, check [Authentication](../deployments/auth_overview.md) and set the username and password in `Authentication & ACL` > `Authentication` for verification.
+If you are creating your own deployment, check [Authentication](../deployments/auth_overview.md) and set the username and password in `Access Control` > `Authentication` for verification.

 ## OpenHAB Initialization